LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/WiFi/README.md

 The station management sub layer is responsible for co-odination of interaction between the Data Link Layer (DLL) and the PHY layers.

 ### MAC Sublayer Protocol
+The MAC sub-layer provides the functional and procedural means to transfer data between network clients to detect errors that may occur on the physical layer, and possibly correct them.

+It also provides access to contention based and contention free traffic on different kinds of physical layers.
+The responsiblities in this layer are divided into:

+- **MAC sub-layer**
+Defines access mechanisms and packets formats

+- **MAC management sub-layer**
+Defines power management, security and roaming services.

 ### Frame Structure